-According to one of central objectives of the CLUVA project, the practice of assessing vulnerability to natural hazards emerges from the need to detect the level of capacity, susceptibility and exposure of a system when it faces the risk of experiencing unwelcome and threatening events.
+CLUVA stands for 'CLimate change and Urban Vulnerability in Africa' and is a part of the seventh framework programme theme (env.2010.2.1.5-1) "Assessing vulnerability of urban systems, populations and goods in relation to natural and man-made disasters in Africa".
+In the CLUVA project, the practice of assessing vulnerability to natural hazards emerges from the need to detect the level of capacity, susceptibility and exposure of a system when it faces the risk of experiencing unwelcome and threatening events.
 Within CLUVA there are two predominant modes of exploring these issues.
 The first one considers a series of analyses based on projections of future climatic trends based on models and scenarios known in the literature as 'endpoint' (Kelly and Adger, 2000) or 'outcome' vulnerability (O'Brien et al., 2007).
 The second in contrast takes into account the inclusion of anthropogenic factors that may influence the vulnerability of residents to risk.
 This is referred in the literature as 'starting point' (Kelly and Adger, 2000) or 'contextual' vulnerability (O'Brien et al., 2007).
-We ally with this perspective and further specify throughout this document the theoretical cornerstones of our conception of vulnerability, central methodological procedures and give some recommendations on which indicators appear as particularly meaningful to assess social vulnerability in an urban, African context.
+We ally with this perspective and further specify the theoretical cornerstones of our conception of vulnerability.
+In addition, we underline certain methodological procedures and provide some recommendations on which indicators appear as particularly meaningful to assess social vulnerability in an urban, African context.